 He resides in Minneapolis, MN where he often volunteers with the Cedar Cultural Center during many of their local and international music events.
 He also bikes all over town all year round, and once upon a time worked downtown fixing watches for six years.
 He is committed to social justice, environmental stewardship, and constant curiosity in the pursuit of knowledge.

 MELISSA SCLAFANI grew up on Long Island (pronounced Lawn-Guyland), New York and received her BFA in sculpture from SUNY New Paltz in 2009.
 She grew up dancing in an Italian American family where each Sunday dinner was at 3 pm with just her immediate family - 30 some-odd-people.
 Her large loud family has triggered her desire to work with communities and her dancing background made her very aware of the human body and its limits.
 Melissa can be found teaching herself new computer programs, tap dancing in her studio and running around Brooklyn with her pup, Rufus Baby Girl.
-During this symposium, Melissa will be coordinating the Sustainable Building Projects and leading the Woodworking Workshop.
+Melissa coordinates Sustainable Building Projects at camp, working alongside Mel Seeger.

 LINSEY MOE earned her BA in psychology from the University of Minnesota.
 In her day job she works in early childhood education.
 She finds great inspiration from these little beings and their excitement for new experiences.
 She believes in cultivating curiosity in children and enjoys working to create engaging environments for her students.